msillano/tuyaDAEMON/tuyaDAEMON/README.md

  - Precondition: a _mySQL_ server is optional, but required for a serious use.
-     -  The default is local MySQL ('node-red-node-mysql' is used) and, for a simple installation, you can use a distribution as WAMP (or XAMP, LAMP, etc.): phpMyAdmin and Apache server are included.
+     -  The default is local MySQL ('node-red-node-mysql' is used) and, for a simple installation, you can use distribution as WAMP (or XAMP, LAMP, etc.): phpMyAdmin and Apache server are included.
-          _You can also use a DB accessible on the net; it is not mandatory that the DB is on the same server as node-red_.
+          _You can also use a DB accessible on the net; the DB doesn't need to be on the same server as node-red_.
      - Import, using phpMyAdmin, the  `DB-core.x.x.x.sql.zip`  to create the required DB and tables.
      - More DB tables can be required by some modules: see for 'DB-modulex.x.x.x.sql.zip'.